Edward17/LayersCollection/README.EN.md

 ## Link for coordinates and layers

-You can create a link to a place on the map and selected layer (or layers when more then one overlays are shown).
-For that, you should click "Permalink" link in left upper corner an copy address from browser address.
+You can create a link to a place on the map and selected layer (or layers when at least one overlay is shown).
+For that, you should click "Permalink" link in left upper corner and copy address from browser address.
 You can also just copy address of link.
 Coordinates and selected layers are updated automatically when they are changed.

 Information about coordinates and layer (layers) is stored in hash.
 This is part of URL after `#` symbol.